Employers love to ask interview questions about mistakes.

 Hiring managers aren’t trying to disqualify you when they ask interview questions about mistakes you made and failures you’ve been through.

-Questions about past failures fall under the category of behavioral questions.
+Questions about past mistakes fall under the category of behavioral questions.
+(Behavioral interview questions are questions that start with phrases like, “tell me about a time you…”)

 These interview questions operate on the premise that the best way to predict future behavior is to examine past behavior.
-Therefore, if you can cite an example of past failure and what you’ve learned from it, a recruiter will see you as a person who is capable of learning a lesson from a mistake.
+Therefore, if you can cite an example of a past mistake and what you’ve learned from it, recruiters will see you as a person who is capable of learning a lesson from a mistake.

 Also, the ability to reflect on the lessons you learned through failure is evidence of growth.
 After all, if you can’t point to a failure, you may be a person who isn’t willing to take risks.
 This is critical information in some industries, like tech, that are interested in hiring innovative people.